 I wished this would happen.

-Instead, Gakki was obsessed with this suitcase.
+In reality, Gakki was obsessed with this suitcase

 How frustrating to be a cat's parent at this moment!
 You spend money on your cats and try to make them happy, and they behave like independent teenagers.
 They have their own attitude and are creative with new things.
 On the good side, because of cats’ independence, people might be discouraged and stop wasting money on buying them cute products.
 At least I will not buy cat furniture again, because she will never use them properly.

 This frustrating experience made me wonder how to design something that cats would love to use.
 As a user experience designer, I truly believe human-centered design is a universal approach that can be applied to any physical, digital, or service design process.
 Human-centered design is all about building a deep empathy with the people you’re designing for; generating tons of ideas; building a bunch of prototypes; sharing what you’ve made with the people you’re designing for; and eventually putting your innovative solution out in the world.
 When it comes to cat furniture design, the users are not human but cats.
 The first challenge in designing cats products is to building a deep empathy with the cats.
 So, would the product designer follow an approach called cat-centered design?

 Fortunately, I got a chance to connect with Jackson Cunningham, the founder of a high-end cat furniture company, Tuft and Paw.
 He told me that they do apply “cat-centered” design process even if they don’t use this term.
 And they do follow the five stages of human centered design to design the cat furniture.